 Welcome to Foundation 1 Acorns

-Scroll down for all our songs, phonics games, stories and disco dough!
+Scroll down for all our class photos, songs, phonics games, stories and disco dough!

 .Foundation 1 Curriculum Plans